Croatia in the Eurovision Song Contest 2008: At Eurovision

 It was announced in September 2007 that the competition's format would be expanded to two semi-finals in 2008.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain, and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2008, a special allocation draw was held which placed each country into one of the two semi-finals.
 Croatia was placed into the second semi-final, to be held on 22 May 2008.
 The running order for the semi-finals was decided through another draw on 17 March 2008 and Croatia was set to perform in position 11, following the entry from Latvia and before the entry from Bulgaria.

 The two semi-finals were broadcast in Croatia on HRT 2, while the final was broadcast on HRT 1.
 All shows featured commentary by Duško Ćurlić.
-The Croatian spokesperson, who announced the Croatian votes during the final, was Barbara Kolar.
+HRT appointed Barbara Kolar as its spokesperson to announce the Croatian votes during the final.